What people group will we be working with?

 Is there running water, electricity, and Wi-Fi in Gracias?

-Yes!!!
+Yes!
 Occasionally there are electricity outages, but for the majority of the time there is electricity.
 There is running water in Gracias, but it is not recommended that visitors drink the water.
-Mission teams will be able to purchase clean bottled water in Graces though.
+Mission teams will be able to purchase clean bottled water in Gracias though.
 At the hotel, there is also purified water, which can be used to fill up empty water bottles.
 There are several locations to get a Wi-Fi connection, including Hotel Finca El Capitan; however the connection is not always fast and when lots of people are using it, it may be unreliable.

 What type of medical care is available in Gracias?